 default registry and all registries configured for scopes.
 See the

-documentation for npm audit for details on what is
+npm audit for details on what is

 If true, npm does not run scripts specified in package.json files.

 Note that commands explicitly intended to run a particular script, such as